October 10, 2024

 This article is based on an edit transcript of a talk at Sedai's autocon/23 conference by Ramesh Nampelly.

 Palo Alto Networks has become a leading force in cybersecurity by consistently innovating and optimizing its infrastructure to meet modern challenges.
-As the company’s product portfolio grows and the demand for reliability increases, it has become imperative to streamline operations, reduce costs, and enhance performance.
+As the company’s product portfolio grows and the demand for reliability increases, it has become imperative to streamline operations, reduce costs Operational Excellence, and enhance performance.
 This has led to the development of an Autonomous Platform designed to optimize Site Reliability Engineering (SRE) operations and manage cloud infrastructure efficiently.

 The development of the Autonomous Platform stemmed from several challenges that arose as we rapidly grew over the past few years.
 This platform has been instrumental in addressing these challenges, particularly in the areas of SRE and operational excellence.
 While it benefits the entire engineering team, today I’ll focus on its impact on SREs and production operations.